I would like to find good homes for the feral cats I have been feeding. Is this possible?

 If you were to trap and remove an entire colony of cats, in a short time, a new colony of cats will quickly move in and take advantage of the newly vacated territory and will reproduce and start the cycle over again.
 You are back to square one.
 This phenomenon is known as The Vacuum Effect.
 Trap and remove is not a practical, long term solution to effectively and humanely control feral cat populations.
 Our organization does NOT come and remove unwanted feral cats.

-Fortunately, there is a humane and long term solution!
-Feral cat colonies can be managed with a nonlethal method called Trap-Neuter-Return (TNR), in which cats are humanely (painlessly) trapped, spayed or neutered, vaccinated, and returned to their colony site where volunteer caregivers provide them with food, water, and shelter.
+Feral cats can be managed with Trap-Neuter-Return (TNR), in which cats are humanely (painlessly) trapped, spayed or neutered, vaccinated, and returned to their colony site where caregivers provide them with food, water, and shelter.

 Trap-Neuter-Return (TNR) is the only chance feral cats have of living safe, healthy lives without reproducing.
 By fixing the cats that are at your location and keeping them there, this will keep out other cats (that are unaltered) from moving in and quickly repopulating the area.
-By nature, cats are territorial; they generally wont allow newcomers into their territory.
-TNR is a hands-on project requiring commitment from one or more volunteer caregivers, often with help from feral cat advocates living in the area.
-It is easy to help feral cats humanely, and many people, from all walks of life are fixing ferals and getting involved to help the cats in their neighborhoods!

 7] I have been feeding cats for a while and they are reproducing.
 What should I do?

-8] I cant touch the cats, so how can I get them to the vet for spay/neutering?
+8] I can’t touch the cats, so how can I get them to the vet for spay/neutering?

 9] There are several cats to be trapped, but I only have one trap.
 Will that do?